Typeform/embed/docs/index.md

 To create your own typeforms to embed, you need a Typeform account.
 Head to [www.typeform.com](https://www.typeform.com) to register.
 You can create typeforms with the Typeform admin panel or the [Create API](/create/).

+## Limitations

+For security purposes we prevent embedding typeorms in unsecure pages (via [CSP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)).
+You can embed your typeform on pages served over HTTPS or via HTTP on localhost.
+You can also [embed in wrapped progressive web apps](https://developer.typeform.com/embed/native-mobile-apps/).

+## Supported browsers

-You can find the [list of supported browsers here](https://help.typeform.com/hc/en-us/articles/360029423551-FAQ).
+We support all modern browsers on most used platforms.
+You can [see list of supported browsers here](https://help.typeform.com/hc/en-us/articles/360029423551-FAQ).

 ---

 **NOTE:** If you're not comfortable with front-end development, use the instructions in [this Help Center article](https://www.typeform.com/help/embed-a-typeform/) to embed with a code snippet instead.